 City of Sevierville residents and businesses who pay for curbside garbage collection receive the following services:

-- Brush Collection - Generally occurs once every 2 weeks (no particular scheduled day).
+- Brush Collection - Generally occurs once a month.

 - Loose Leaf Collection – Collected during the fall (specific days to be advertised)—all other times of the year, leaves and grass clippings may be bagged and placed for at curbside for collection with bulk rubbish/junk.

 - Household Bulk Rubbish/Junk - Collected twice a month, (call 429-4567 for the schedule for your area, or pdf click here (783 KB) for a map).

 You can help us by following the 95-gallon container guidelines listed below: